 Thoracic spine mobility is vital to optimal performance and execution of the overhead lifts, such as the snatch or overhead squat.
 But proper mobility requires more than just stretching the joints.
 It demands active control and stability throughout the full range of motion.
-Free webinar sharing the simple squat assessment process I use to make athletes move better!

-Use the following drills to not only improve your thoracic spine mobility, but to help you own your full thoracic spine position and set PRs under the barbell.
+Use the following drills to not only improve your thoracic spine mobility but to help you own your full thoracic spine position and set PRs under the barbell.

 Sidelying Kettlebell Arm Bar

 As if the kettlebell isn’t a great enough training tool already, it can do wonders for your thoracic spine mobility and strength.
-Start supine with kettlebell straight overhead in one arm.
+Start supine with a straight kettlebell overhead in one arm.
 Bend up the same side leg as the arm stabilizing the kettlebell and push over onto the opposite side.
 Keeping your top leg flexed and flat on the floor, slowly allow the shoulder of the arm stabilizing the kettlebell to drop down to the floor behind you.
 Paused in a restricted range before pressing back to the start position.
-Pro tip: exhale as the shoulder reaches for increased range of motion and thoracic mobility.
+Pro tip: exhale as the shoulder reaches for an increased range of motion and thoracic mobility.

 Supine 90/90 Overhead Y’s